Vantor (company): WorldView Legion

-NGA Luno Program: Vantor was awarded Delivery Order 01 under the Luno A program by the National Geospatial-Intelligence Agency (NGA).
-The company delivers commercial analytic services, and automated AI/ML-generated object detection.

-Lockheed Martin: Vantor has a long-term agreement with Lockheed Martin to streamline the procurement and delivery of its spatial intelligence products for the F-35 Full Mission Simulator (FMS) flight simulation and training system.

-Vantor's main competitor in satellite fleet services is Airbus with Spot and Pleiades satellites.
-Vantor's competitors in geospatial software and services including Intermap Technologies, NV5 Geospatial Solutions, Planet Labs, and Vexcel.

 Controversies

 BSI partnership and Pahalgam imagery orders (2025)

 In May 2025, what was then Maxar Intelligence faced scrutiny following reports that it had received an unusual spike in orders for high-resolution satellite images of Pahalgam, a region in Jammu and Kashmir, India.
 Between February 2 and 22, 2025, at least 12 such orders were placed, which was double the usual number.
 This surge occurred shortly after Maxar partnered with Business Systems International Pvt Ltd (BSI), a Pakistani geospatial firm.

 BSI is owned by Obaidullah Syed, a Pakistani-American businessman who was convicted in 2021 for illegally exporting high-performance computing equipment and software to Pakistan's nuclear research agency.
 Despite this conviction, BSI was listed as a Maxar partner in 2023.
 Following the revelations about the satellite imagery orders, Maxar removed BSI from its list of partners on its website.

 Maxar stated that BSI had not placed any orders for imagery of Pahalgam or its surrounding areas in 2025 and had not accessed any such imagery from its archives.
 However, the timing of the imagery orders and BSI's partnership raised concerns among defense analysts and experts.

 In May 2025, it was further reported that the U.S. Department of Homeland Security had earlier complained that BSI had sold satellite imagery to an arm of the Pakistani government.
 This raised additional concerns about the firm's access to sensitive geospatial data and its ties to Maxar Intelligence.